Copyright © 2026 Michael A. Brown

 associated with the concepts of spittle and shame, so suggesting that this

 place was utterly despised.
-It was the
+It was the garbage dump of Jerusalem,

-garbage dump of Jerusalem, and so fires constantly burned there.
-The bodies of those deemed to have died in
+and so fires constantly burned there.
+The bodies of those deemed to

-Gehenna is the parallel in eternity of this valley outside Jerusalem.
+outside Jerusalem.
 It is an actual location outside heaven which

 effectively serves as eternity’s garbage dump, and in which there is an utter

-absence of the presence and favour of God.
+absence of the presence and favour of God:

 ‘Outside